 Employees should read more news of promotions, benefits and rewards.
 This sends a strong signal of support and recognition.
 Surveys are an excellent means of measuring this signal and can serve as an indication of brand reputation.
 According to Statista, one of the major reasons employees change job is the lack of rewards and bonuses.

 Recommendation: Team leads can (and should) analyze metrics from surveys to determine internal brand reputation.
 These questions should preferably not be open-ended, as answers are likely to be based on respondents' feelings.
 Instead rating scales with words like “Agree”, “Strongly Agree”, “Disagree”, and “Strongly Disagree” should be employed.

-By asking the right, expertly-worded questions which elicit responses of what respondents think, as against what they feel, team leads can: improve internal processes, channel more effort into productive tactics, and develop new pathways for organizational success.
+By increasing internal communication efforts and asking the key questions which elicit responses of what respondents think, as against what they feel, team leads can boost employee satisfaction and develop new pathways for organizational success.

 Ultimately, effective business communication lies in understanding employee needs and perceptions, and in addressing communication concerns effectively.
 Thus, surveys can be instrumental in enhancing communication with employees and promoting a healthier, more communicative work environment.